Pyaar Koi Khel Nahin: Plot

-Sunil (Apoorva Agnihotri) and Ashok are two friends.
+Sunil and Ashok are two friends.
 They are of marriageable age.
-One day Ashok's mom tells him to introduce himself to Shalu.
+One day, Ashok's mom tells him to introduce himself to Shalu.
 But Ashok is reluctant to do so.
-He asks Sunil to impersonate him, and somehow reject Shalu.
-That way his mom will be satisfied and not pester him anymore.
-In the meantime, Shalu and Nisha (Mahima Chaudhry) have also decided like-wise, and planned to fool Sunil.
-But when the two couples meet, Sunil and Nisha fall in love, but are unable to tell each other about their impersonations.
+He asks Sunil to impersonate him and somehow reject Shalu.
+That way, his mom will be satisfied and not pester him anymore.
+In the meantime, Shalu and Nisha have also made a similar decision and have planned to deceive Sunil.
+However, when the two couples meet, Sunil and Nisha fall in love, but are unable to reveal their impersonations to each other.
 When they do so, they are already in love, and after meeting each other's parents, they get married.
-Enter Sunil's elder brother Anand (Sunny Deol), and complications abound.
+Enter Sunil's elder brother, Anand, and complications abound.
 Anand is a successful businessman.
-Nisha works for Anand and he is in love with her and would like to marry her, but when he finds out that his brother loves her he steps down.
-Sunil and Nisha get married and have a kid but then Sunil is killed by Anands business partners who believe it to be Anand.
-Nisha's parents want her to get married again so Anand marries her as he still loves her.
-Anand then finds out that Sunil is alive and brings him back home even though Sunil had left because he knew that Anand loved Nisha.
-Anand sacrifices his life by intentionally getting himself killed by the bad guys before killing them, so that Nisha and Sunil could unite.
+Nisha works for Anand, and he is in love with her and would like to marry her, but when he finds out that his brother loves her, he steps down.
+Sunil and Nisha get married and eventually have a kid, but then Sunil is killed by Anand's business partners, who believe him to be Anand.
+Nisha's parents want her to get married again, so Anand marries her as he still loves her.
+They were living a blissful married life when Anand later finds out that Sunil is alive.
+He brings Sunil back home, even though Sunil had left because he knew Anand loved Nisha and is now married to her.
+Anand sacrifices his life by intentionally getting himself killed by the bad guys while killing all of them, so that Nisha and Sunil could unite.
 Sunil and Nisha live happily ever after as wished by Anand.